grahamedwards/ComminWeath.jl/README.md

 ## Visualizations
-To use any of the visualizations, you will need to install a version of Makie.jl in your Julia environment.
-Makie has a couple of different backends available.
+This package relies on [Makie.jl](https://docs.makie.org/stable/) to make its visualizations.
+Since plotting packages take a bit of computational overhead and slow things down, I'm leaving it up to you to install a Makie backend in your Julia environment.
+Makie has a couple of different backends available (e.g. [CairoMakie](https://docs.makie.org/stable/documentation/backends/cairomakie/), [GLMakie](https://docs.makie.org/stable/documentation/backends/glmakie/)).
 I recommend `CairoMakie` for our purposes.
 To install, just type into the Julia REPL `]add CairoMakie` and hit enter.
-It may take a while to install.
+It may take a little bit of time to install.

 Then, before making your plot, type `using CairoMakie` into the REPL and hit enter.